CenterForSpatialResearch/conflict_urbanism_sp2025/_posts/2025-05-04-Wicaksana-Wonggom.md

 Kampungs Residents had lived in the area since the 1970s, forming a **tight-knit community with livelihoods tied to the nearby fish market** and informal economic activities.​ They  preserve cultural traditions, creating strong community networks and social support systems, while contributing to the city’s unique cultural identity in this fisherman community.

 ![Timelapse satellite images of Kampung Akuarium transformation](/conflict_urbanism_sp2025/images/wicaksana/wonggom_Akuarium_Aerialtimelapse_rev.gif)
-<figcaption> Fig.5 - Timelapse satellite images of Kampung Akuarium transformation </figcaption>
+Fig.6 - Timelapse satellite images of Kampung Akuarium transformation

 Like many kampungs Akuarium established near trade routes, water sources, or urban centers for economic and resource access.
 Over time, these locations became valuable real estate, and Kampungs remained in place as cities expanded. **On April 11, 2016, the Jakarta Provincial Government, under Governor Basuki Tjahaja Purnama (Ahok).
 The eviction aimed to revitalize the Kota Tua heritage area and integrate the land into urban development projects.**

 ![Timelapse of Google Street View images shows transformation of the contested site where residents refused to relocate and stayed in makeshift shelters.](/conflict_urbanism_sp2025/images/wicaksana/wonggom_Akuarium_Humanscaletimelapse2.gif)
-<figcaption> Fig.6 - Timelapse of Google Street View images shows transformation of the contested site where residents refused to relocate and stayed in makeshift shelters. </figcaption>
+Fig.7 - Timelapse of Google Street View images shows transformation of the contested site where residents refused to relocate and stayed in makeshift shelters.

 Following the eviction, many residents refused to relocate to temporary housing and instead **stayed in makeshift shelters on the demolished site.
 They organized protests, filed lawsuits, and garnered support from NGOs**.
 Which are another form of infrapolitic, daily tactics: rebuilding demolished homes, resisting registration to remain off radar, reclaiming public space.
 After Anies Baswedan's election victory, the government initiated the reconstruction of Kampung Akuarium as a "vertical kampung"—a mid-rise housing complex designed with community input.